krestenkrab/hanoidb/README.md

   - IO is generally balanced between random and sequential
   - Low CPU overhead
 - ~2000 lines of pure Erlang code in src/*.erl

+Hanoi is developed by Trifork, a Riak expert solutions provider.
+You're most welcome to contact us if you want help optimizing your Riak setup.

 ### How to deploy Hanoi as a Riak/KV backend